syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#methods:enable}

-To enable the maskedit textbox control.
+To enable the mask edit textbox control.

 #### Example